CreationOfGenji/fivem-module/README.md

 # Credits
 Credits to ThatAnonymousG for making this module axios based!

-Credits to [JackCrispy](https://github.com/JackCrispy/fivem) for the source code.
+Credits to [JackCrispy's Module](https://github.com/JackCrispy/fivem) for the source code.